October 08, 2013 / Educational

 Learn about different types of silver alloys used in jewelry.
 What makes Argentium different from standard sterling silver?
 What is in Tibetan silver?
 Expand your knowledge so you can be an expert on all things silver!

 There are many types of silver available on the market today.
 It is important to be familiar with the competing metals in the marketplace in order to educate your customers about silver quality standards and alternatives in the industry.
-Don't assume you are buying sterling silver jewelry supplies when something is called "silver."
+Don't assume you are buying sterling silver jewelry making supplies when something is called "silver."
 Below you will find definitions and comparisons of the different silver metals used to make jewelry around the world.

 Silver Alloys